ChrisCarpenter1228/TitanicDataProject/README.md

 4.)
 Who was alone and who was with family?<br/>
 5.)
 What factors helped someone survive the sinking?

-This Notebook will show basic examples of:
+This Notebook will show basic examples of:<br/>
 Data Handling<br/>
 Importing Data with Pandas<br/>
 Cleaning Data<br/>